See more articles

 Your go-to tool for auditing canonical tags is the URL Inspection Tool in Google Search Console.

 Enter the URL of your preferred canonical page, and you’ll be able to see if it is currently the “User-declared canonical.”
+You’ll also see if the page is the “Google-selected canonical.”

 If another URL is the canonical page, you’ll need to review your canonical tags to indicate to Google which page you want to rank.

 This involves checking your pages’ HTML code to identify if canonical tags are present and correctly implemented.
+You can use browser developer tools to inspect the source code of a page and search for the canonical tag:

+Make sure that the href attribute points to the correct canonical URL.
 If there are any missing or incorrect canonical tags, note them down to be fixed.

 Screaming Frog SEO Audit

-It also shows you if any pages are missing canonical tags or have multiple canonicals set.
+The tool crawls your website and shows which URLs are canonicalised.
+It also highlights any pages that are missing canonical tags or have multiple conflicting canonicals set.

-How To Canonicalize URLs
+How To Canonicalise URLs

 So you’ve identified a duplicate content issue.
 What’s next?